Secretmud/Fan_controll/README.md

         - temps[max]
         - temps[average]
     - Simulate a fan using a DC-motor
-        - Make the fan spin acording to the temp average
+        - Make the fan spin acording to the temp change
             - Use the following interval
                 - [0C, 100C]